vadimgierko/vadimgierko/README.md

 - with additional features like mentioned below in "Responsive single page application"

 ### Responsive single page CRUD & API-connected web application
-- all responsive website features & technologies (like above)
+- which has all responsive website features & technologies (like above)
 - with quizes, forms, surveys forms etc.
 - with CRUD features, so you can create, read, update & delete content/ data (via Firebase database & storage)
 - API connection